-Resonance Volume
+Resonance

-You can use the Resonance knob to define the level of harmonic resonance that occurs when you play with pedal down.
-Use your ears and hear what happens when you apply the Pentamorph Fader in the Piano section, see page 7.
+You can use the three knobs in this section to define the levels of harmonic, inharmonic and sympathetic resonance.
+As these resonance types have been separately sampled during sample recording of Session Keys, you are free to apply them as you desire.
+Use your ears and hear what happens, when you apply the Pentamorph Fader in the Piano section, see page 7.